keval5797/book-store-poc/README.md

 ## Getting Started

-To run this project locally, follow the steps below.
+To run this project locally, follow the steps below

 ### Prerequisites